 World War II brought the Iowa Farm Show to a standstill in 1942.
 Ten years later the show made its return at the Hotel Savery.
 In 1957, the farm show moved to the newly constructed Veterans Memorial Auditorium, where it grew from 126 booths to a record 206 booths in just nine years.
 Show attendance also continued to rise, with nearly 10,000 farmers attending the 1968 show.

 In 1994, the show expanded to include the Polk County Convention Complex, just a short walk through the skywalk south of Vets.
 It remained there until 2005, when the show added the newly constructed Hy-Vee Hall, conveniently located next to Veterans Memorial Auditorium.
 The following year, the show expanded across 3rd Street to include displays in Wells Fargo Arena, making the Iowa Power Farming Show the first event to utilize all three buildings of the Iowa Events Center.

 In 2011, Veterans Memorial Auditorium was completely renovated and renamed the Community Choice Credit Union Convention Center.
 This expansion allowed the show to add a third level of displays in the facility.

-Today, the Iowa Power Farming Show showcases nearly 700 companies across 7 acres and three buildings, making it the third largest indoor farm show in the United States.
+Today, the Iowa Power Farming Show showcases over 760 companies across 7.7 acres and three buildings, making it the third largest indoor farm show in the United States.
 Since 1910, this pure ag show, produced by the Iowa-Nebraska Equipment Dealers Association (INEDA), has featured the best ag has to offer, including big iron, precision ag, aerial imaging, livestock production, inputs, data management and more.